-A room is defined as a space of a housing unit of at least 4 square meters such as normal bedrooms, dining rooms, living rooms and habitable cellars and attics with a high over 2 meters and accessible from inside the unit.
+A room is defined as a space of a housing unit of at least 4 square meters such as normal bedrooms, dining rooms, living rooms and habitable cellars, attics, kitchens and other separated spaces used or intended for dwelling purposes with a high over 2 meters and accessible from inside the unit.

-Kitchens are not counted unless the cooking facilities are in a room used for other purposes; only exclude it if the space is used only for cooking.
-Thus for example, kitchen-cum-dining room is included as one room in the count of rooms.
+Kitchens are not counted unless the cooking facilities are in a room used for other purposes; Kitchens are only excluded if the space is used only for cooking.
+A single room used as kitchen-cum-dining room is included as one room in the count of rooms.

-The following space of a housing unit does not count as rooms: bathrooms, toilets, corridors, utility rooms and lobbies.
-Verandas, lounges and conservatories do count only if they are used all year round.
+The following space of a housing unit does not count as rooms: bathrooms, toilets, corridors, utility rooms, lobbies and verandas. lounges and conservatories do count only if they are used all year round.